-Form I-9 has been used since 1986 to verify the legal status of new hires to work in the United States, the paperwork child of that year’s Immigration Reform and Control Act (IRCA), which granted amnesty to millions of undocumented U.S. residents.
+The Employment Eligibility Verification Form I-9 has been used since 1986 to verify the legal status of new hires to work in the United States.
+The form and its associated regulations were created under the Immigration Reform and Control Act (IRCA).

-Second, the form is not submitted to any federal agency but retained by the employer for three years after the date of hire or one year after the end of that person’s employment, whichever is later.
+- Second, the employer retains the form for three years after the hire date or one year after the end of that person’s employment, whichever is later.
 Thus, if someone works for you for one week and quits, you must retain the Form I-9 on file for another three years.
-If that person quits after five years, you must retain the form for one more year.
+If that person leaves after five years, you must keep the form for one more year.

-Third, Form I-9 requires the submission of documents by the new hire to verify his or her eligibility to work in the United States.
-Though the verifying documents that can be submitted are classified according to their weight, so to speak, you as the employer cannot demand which documents the job applicant or new hire must submit.
-Verifying documents are classified as A, B or C and are listed on the last page of the nine-page I-9.
+- Third, Form I-9 requires the submission of documents by the new hire to verify their eligibility to work in the United States.
+You, as the employer, cannot demand which documents the job applicant or new hire must submit.
+Verifying documents are classified as A, B, or C levels and are usually listed within the Form I-9 booklet.
 Some documents show both identity and employment authorization (List A).
 Other documents show identity only (List B) or employment authorization only (List C).
-One A document is sufficient; otherwise, the new hire must submit one each from B and C.
+One List A document is sufficient; otherwise, the new hire must submit one from List B and List C.

-Fourth, you as the employer – and the new hire – have three business days to complete Form I-9, which requires your verifying the submitted documents and signing the form.
-The new hire must also sign.
-Thus if a person begins work on Monday, the form must be completed by Thursday.
-As a general practice, many employers commence the I-9 verification process before the start of work for the new hire.
-However, you cannot begin the process until a job is offered and the person accepts.
+- Fourth, the employer – and the new hire – have three business days to complete the Form I-9, which requires the verification of submitted documents and signing and attesting to the information on the form.
+As a general practice, many employers start the I-9 verification process before the new hire begins work.
+However, you cannot start the process until a job is offered and the person accepts.